 - Basic understanding of hardware, software and operating systems.

-Students enrolled in the PMH-NP Graduate Certificate program must make continuous progress toward completion of the certificate and remain in good standing with the SON.
+Students enrolled in the PMH-NP Graduate Certificate program must make continuous progress toward completion of the certificate and remain in good standing with the School of Nursing (SON).
 A detailed schematic of the SON good standing policy can be found in the SON Graduate Handbook.
 Noncompliance with the good standing policy and academic progress expectations will result in probation and possible dismissal from the program.
-In order to remain in good standing students must:
+To remain in good standing students must:

-- Maintain continuous registration each fall and spring semester until certificate is granted.
+- Maintain continuous enrollment each fall and spring semester until certificate is granted.

 The program requirements are based on what type of nurse practitioner certification the individual already has; additional coursework may be required based on the transcript gap analysis that is done by the academic advisor.

-A total of 23 credits is required for the certificate.*
+A total of 23 credits is required for the certificate.1

 Students need to have had an advanced pharmacology, pathophysiology and health assessment course in their original nursing master’s program; if their program did not include some or all of these courses, they may need to be taken for the graduate certificate.